andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 Typically, business computer equipment is refreshed roughly every five years, with companies often planning to purchase new hardware after this period.
 While the hardware itself can often remain functional for longer, potentially aided by repairs, rapid technological advancements can create compelling reasons for replacement.
 Newer hardware can offer significant improvements in performance, lower power consumption, and enhanced reliability, making upgrades economically or operationally attractive.

 Addressing the sustainability of hardware requires looking beyond these refresh cycles.
 To encourage more sustainable practices throughout the hardware lifecycle, IT projects must consider a broad range of factors – encompassing environmental, societal, human, and economic dimensions.
-Key strategies and best practices for integrating these considerations into hardware procurement and end-of-life management (recycling) are summarized in Figure 3.3.
+Key strategies and best practices for integrating these considerations into hardware procurement and end-of-life management (recycling) are summarized in the figure below.

 ![A sustainable hardware lifecycle](resources/I_3.3.png "A sustainable hardware lifecycle recycles materials such as metals and plastics, utilizes renewable energy, and protects water, air and natural resources through purification.
 Knowledge and labor drive product development and create positive social development.
 Circularity binds the elements of the system together in a regenerative cycle.")